 Beginning with the 2006 brood year, the annual smolt goal was increased from 132,000 to 225,000 to help offset for the higher mortality of hatchery-origin fish after they leave the hatchery.
 This should increase adult salmon returns back to the Tucannon River.
 However, based on current hatchery SARs the increase in production would still not produce enough adult returns to reach the LSRCP mitigation goal.
 Hatchery production changes that result in increased survival/return numbers may result in a Proportionate Natural Influence (PNI) of less than 0.5.
 This level is generally not considered acceptable for supplementation programs.
-Historically the PNI for the Tucannon Spring Chinook Program has generally been above 0.5 (Appendix I).
+Historically the PNI for the Tucannon Spring Chinook Program has generally been above 0.5 (Appendix J).

-The long-term mitigation goal is to provide a total annual return of between 2,400-3,400 hatchery and natural origin fish back to the Tucannon River (SRSRB 2006) that should include at least 750 natural origin fish over a 10-year geometric mean (population viability threshold) (ICTRT 2008).
-Natural origin returns have been increasing in recent years (Figure 9).
+The long-term restoration goal for the State of Washington is to provide a total annual return of between 2,400-3,400 hatchery and natural origin fish back to the Tucannon River (SRSRB 2006) that should include at least 750 natural origin fish over a 10-year geometric mean (population viability threshold) (ICTRT 2008).
+Natural origin returns had been increasing in recent years (Figure 10), but decreased in 2016.
 However, we are still below the 10-year moving geometric mean of 750 natural origin fish.

-Figure 9.
-Tucannon River spring Chinook natural origin returns with the moving ten year geometric mean (black line) for the 1985-2015 run years.
+Figure 10.
+Tucannon River spring Chinook natural origin returns with the moving ten year geometric mean (black line) for the 1985-2016 run years.